deresamad/Vendbridge/README.md

 Market Expansion: Localize successful US marketing and feature tactics for underperforming regions like APAC and LATAM.

 Device Focus: Ensure high performance on Android to protect the primary transaction stream while investigating growth opportunities for iOS.

+With users spending a high average of 100 minutes on the app, explore "in-app" nudge campaigns or loyalty rewards to convert this high dwell time into a higher frequency of transactions.